 A Note About Denier: Denier refers to how thick a polyester or nylon fabric is.
 10 denier is about as lightweight as it comes while 200-300 denier is the equivalent of a car seatbelt or more.
-Things like the bottom of your tent (where it contacts the ground) should be made from more robust fabrics (higher denier) while other components like the rainfly can be made from oober-light fabrics in the 10-15 denier range.
+Things like the bottom of your tent (where it contacts the ground) should be made from more robust fabrics (higher denier) while other components like the rainfly can be made from uber-light fabrics in the 10-15 denier range.

 Mylar laminate is also crazy expensive and only small cottage industry manufacturers work with it.
 Why?
 Because most hikers don’t like the high cost, its weakness to puncture, or the odd crinkly sounds and feel of the plastic bag-like material.

-Mylar laminate is popular among the die-hard ultralight hikers and users who do the best with cuben fiber tents fully understand the materials and its limitations/drawbacks.
+Mylar laminate is popular among die-hard ultralight hikers and users who do the best with cuben fiber tents fully understand the materials and its limitations/drawbacks.
 Not recommended for beginners.

-Tent Waterproofing Options
+Tent Fly Waterproofing Options

 When it comes time to waterproof the fabric your tent is made from most manufacturers follow a similar process.
-Both nylon and polyester are inherently very water resistant in most weaves used for tents.
+Both nylon and polyester are inherently very water-resistant in most weaves used for tents.
 Mylar composite, however, is inherently fully waterproof by itself (which is considered one of its major advantages as a material).

 To make nylon and polyester waterproof generally silicone is applied in the factory.
 Before the fabric leaves the textile mill the nylon or polyester will be impregnated with a very thin layer of silicone which is waterproof, flexible, and durable.